learntheropes/btcpay-booking/content/en/profile.md

 description: My consultancies booking website powered by Btcpay and Nuxt
 # Your profile picture name that you need to put in the public folder.
 image: me.jpg
-# List of image to show on the page
+# List of images to show on the page
-# Save the file in the ./public foder and list the file name here
+# Save the files in the ./public foder and list the files name here
 # I don't have a gallery in this case.
-# Check the paraguay-redincy file for an example
+# Check the paraguay-residency file for an example
 gallery:
 # Your twitter handle.
 twitter: learntheropes_